USING PLAY NICE TO EDUCATE FOR RESPECT IN THE WORKPLACE

 Share Play Nice with your employees, friends and family and then invite open discussion to continue the conversation to help #changetheculture and foster an environment free of #sexualharassment, bullying, racism and discrimination.

 What will you do today to be #beupstanding?
-Join us for further discussion at www.thesandboxseries.com.
+Join us for further discussion at www.thesandboxseries.com and check out our trailer below!

 Show More